Activities centre for Bukit Saban senior citizens set up in Kuching

-KUCHING (Sept 11): A Senior Citizens Activities Centre has been set up at the BDC Park here to look after the welfare of senior citizens from the Bukit Saban constituency.
+KUCHING (Sept 11): A Senior Citizens Activities Centre has been set up at Taman BDC here to look after the welfare of senior citizens from the Bukit Saban constituency.

-Deputy Premier Datuk Amar Douglas Uggah Embas, who is Bukit Saban assemblyman launched the centre at a semi-detached house in the BDC Park yesterday.
+Deputy Premier Datuk Amar Douglas Uggah Embas, who is Bukit Saban assemblyman launched the centre at a semi-detached house in Taman BDC yesterday.

 According to him, a few other leaders from the Betong division and himself have thought of starting such a centre since 10 years ago.